COUNCILS

 - John F. Kennedy

 The United Nations Security Council (UNSC) is responsible for safeguarding global peace and security.
 Delegates in the UNSC are entrusted with the responsibility of navigating and resolving real-time international crises.
-This committee addresses a wide spectrum of global issues, including but not limited to the militarisation of the polar regions and the border tensions between India and China.
-Delegates are able to engage in a high-stakes, real-world decision-making, shaping the direction of international relations and demonstrating leadership in a rapidly changing global landscape.
-The agendas of the UNSC at NISMUNC’24 are as follows :
+This committee addresses a wide spectrum of global issues, including the Israel-Palestine conflict and the security arrangements and military presence in Cyprus.
+Delegates engage in high-stakes, real-world decision-making, shaping the direction of international relations and demonstrating leadership in a rapidly changing global landscape.

 THIMUN